dotnet/corefxlab/archived_projects/src/System.CommandLine/README.md

 1. We want to support a syntax that feels natural when used across platforms.
 In particular, we want to be very close to the Unix- and GNU style.

 2. We need something that is quite low level.
-In particular we don't want to have a library that requires reflection for attribute discovery or for setting properties.
+In particular, we don't want to have a library that requires reflection for attribute discovery or for setting properties.

 3. We want an experience that achieves an extremely minimal setup in terms of lines of code required for parsing.

-While some of the libraries solve some of these aspects none of them solve the combination.
+While some of the libraries solve some of these aspects, none of them solve the combination.

 Of course, providing a command line parser isn't just providing a parsing
-mechanism: in order to be usable, the library has to be opinionated in both the supported syntax as well as in the shape of the APIs.
+mechanism: in order to be usable, the library has to be opinionated in both the supported syntax, as well as in the shape of the APIs.
 In the BCL, we've always taken the stance that we want to provide a layered experience that allows getting the 80% scenario done, while allowing to be extensible for a potential long tail of additional scenarios.
-If that means we've to make policy decisions so be it because not making those forces all of our consumers to come up with their own policy.
+If that means we've had to make policy decisions, so be it because not making those forces all of our consumers to come up with their own policy.